-The absolute timer is the default setting for Intel Gigabit Ethernet Controllers.
-Only users with root privileges can change the IC settings in NIC drivers.
+Under sustained loads, the absolute timers will be the primary source of device interrupts [8].
 We investigate the absolute timers in greater detail.
 There are two absolute timers.
 One is for transmit interrupts, and the other is for receive interrupts.
 Because transmit interrupts only inform the kernel as to the completion of packet sending, delays in transmit interrupts do not affect the real transmission intervals of the packets.
 In contrast, delays in receive interrupts change the intervals of all receiving packets observed by the kernel.
 As shown in Figure 1, the receive absolute timer starts to count down upon receipt of the first packet.
 Subsequent packets do not alter the countdown.
 Once the timer reaches zero, the controllers generate an interrupt to pass all of the packets to the OS in a bursty manner.
-The length of the timer is decided by the parameter RxAbsIntDelay, which is defaulted to 0.1312 ms in Intel Gigabit Ethernet Controllers [9].
+The length of the timer is decided by the parameter RxAbsIntDelay, which is defaulted to 0.1312 ms in Intel Gigabit Ethernet Controllers [12].
 Thus, all packets that have time intervals smaller than RxAbsIntDelay will belong either to the same burst, in which case the time interval between the packets becomes zero, or to two successive bursts, in which case the time interval becomes RxAbsIntDelay or larger.
 Therefore, the software cannot detect packet intervals smaller than RxAbsIntDelay.
 With the default value of 0.1312 ms for RxAbsIntDelay, the software cannot perceive transmission rates larger than 100 Mbps (if the packet size is 1,500 Bytes).

+Without IC, an OS interrupt occurs whenever a single packet arrives; this leads to a high CPU overhead when the system performs high speed data transmission.
+Therefore, we should not disable IC feature for the purpose of measurement.
 There are some studies that have discussed measuring bandwidth using the existing IC.
-For example, one study [7] suggests that in order to obtain the real arrival intervals of packets, the onboard timestamp of some network cards (for example SysKonnect GigE NIC [6]) should be used.
-However, the same study also concludes that this solution is not useful for general-purpose network measurement tools, because very few NICs have an onboard timer.
+For example, one study [10] suggests that in order to obtain the real arrival intervals of packets, the onboard timestamp of some network cards (for example SysKonnect GigE NIC [9]) should be used.
+However, the same study also concludes that this solution is not useful for generalpurpose network measurement tools, because very few NICs have an onboard timer.
 Furthermore, using an onboard NIC timer requires modification of the device driver.
 This prevents the tool from being easy to run on numerous systems.